 Downward from the utricle gland, an ejaculatory duct emerges, which opens into the phallomere.

-In male cockroaches, the accessory reproductive glands are phallic and utricle glands, both of which convert sperm into packets, which means that all sperm stick to each other and are arranged in the form of packets.
+In male cockroaches, the accessory reproductive glands are phallic and utricle glands, both of which convert sperm into packets, meaning that all sperm stick to each other and are arranged in the form of packets.
 These are called Spermatophores.

 Describe the female reproductive system of cockroaches.